department-of-veterans-affairs/veteran-facing-services-tools/docs/00-index.md

 ---
-title: Vets.gov Design System
+title: Welcome to Jean Pants!
 ---

-# Welcome to Jean Pants!

 The design system (affectionately named “Jean Pants”) is a Fractal implementation for Vets.gov.
 It’s based on USWDS’ own system, and modified for the unique needs of Vets.gov.